Flomza/flomza.github.io/content/posts/Why IT People Should Blog.md

 I intend on keeping this blog professional and helpful to all readers who visit.
 I want any projects I add to this site to be documented to the best of my ability, like I could follow it with no other help and complete the task from scratch.
 Even better, to not require extra help with the guides I create, but to link many supplemental resources I used to create the documents.

 If you are interested in copying this approach, feel free to!
 I feel that everyone has something to bring to the table, and you can benefit yourself at the same time through this process.
-For those who are curious, I have documented everything I did to get started with this very website you are reading this blog on, you can find the post here: ***WIP -- Will publish this post later***
+For those who are curious, I have documented everything I did to get started with this blog here: **[Create a Website using Hugo and PaperMod](../create-a-website-using-hugo-and-papermod)**

 ### A brief story